 Once you've identified errors, the dispute process follows a clear sequence.
 Do not skip steps — each one builds documentation you may need later.

-4. Ask about financial assistance programs.
-Pennsylvania law requires hospitals to provide financial assistance to qualifying patients.
+- Ask about financial assistance programs.
+Nonprofit tax-exempt hospitals are required under federal law (IRC Section 501(r)) to have financial assistance programs.
+Pennsylvania also has state-level charity care requirements, but eligibility and program details vary.
+Confirm the hospital's nonprofit status and ask specifically about their financial assistance policy.
 LVHN's Financial Assistance Program and St. Luke's Charity Care program both exist — ask specifically whether you qualify before paying anything.

-5. Do not ignore collection notices during an active dispute.
+- Do not ignore collection notices during an active dispute.
 Notify the billing department in writing that the account is under dispute.
-Under federal debt collection rules, a dispute letter can pause collection activity.
+If your account has been referred to a third-party debt collection agency, a written dispute letter triggers the collector's obligation under the FDCPA to verify the debt before continuing collection.
+This protection does not apply when the hospital itself is contacting you.

 What local resources in Allentown can help with a hospital bill dispute?